martinratinaud/work-with-me/readme.md

 ## One sentence to describe myself

-Happy-funny-full of ideas-human who creates web platforms and enjoy life
+Happy-funny-full of ideas-human who creates web platforms and enjoy life every day.

+(and who sometimes create cheesy self describing methodology you should love! :-))

 ## Values

 - Transparency / Honesty
+> Whoever is careless with the truth in small matters cannot be trusted with important matters
+> - Albert Einstein

 - Curiosity
+> We keep moving forward, opening new doors and doing new things, because we're curious,and curiosity keeps leading us down new paths.
+> - Walt Disney

 - Happiness
+> I've decided to be happy because it's good for my health.
+> - Voltaire

 ## Family